-What was n in this sample of emails?
+G What was n in this sample of emails?20 Go to the preceding footnote link for the Guided Practice solution.

 The email50 data set represents a sample from a larger population of emails that were received in January and March.
-We could compute a mean for this population in the same way as the sample mean, however, the population mean has a special label: $\mu$ .
-The symbol $\mu$ is the Greek letter muand represents the average of all observations in the population.
-Sometimes a subscript, such as x, is used to represent which variable the population mean refers to, e.g. $\mu_x$ .
+We could compute a mean for this population in the same way as the sample mean, however, the population mean has a special label: μ .
+The symbol μ is the Greek letter mu and represents the average of all observations in the population.
+Sometimes a subscript, such as x, is used to represent which variable the population mean refers to, e.g. μ_x .

-The average number of characters across all emails can be estimated using the sample data.
-Based on the sample of 50 emails, what would be a reasonable estimate of $\mu_x$ , the mean number of characters in all emails in the email data set?
+Example problem: The average number of characters across all emails can be estimated using the sample data.
+Based on the sample of 50 emails, what would be a reasonable estimate of μ_x , the mean number of characters in all emails in the email data set?
 (Recall that email50 is a sample from email.)

-The sample mean, 11,600, may provide a reasonable estimate of $\mu_x$ .
+Solution to the example: The sample mean, 11,600, may provide a reasonable estimate of μ_x .
 While this number will not be perfect, it provides a point estimate of the population mean.
 In Chapter 5 and beyond, we will develop tools to characterize the reliability of point estimates, and we will find that point estimates based on larger samples tend to be more reliable than those based on smaller samples.